UseInterior ceilings and wall cladding

 |Finish||Color stain/matt or gloss paint/RAL or NCS color|

-Hunter Douglas Architectural provides installation equipment including special clips which make installation in a T-24 grid or directly onto a frame quick and straightforward.
+Hunter Douglas Architectural provides installation equipment including special clips that make installation in a T-24 grid or directly onto a frame quick and straightforward.